Because of You (Kelly Clarkson song): Critical reception

 "Because of You" received universal critical acclaim.
 Film Laureate of Blogcritics considered "Because of You" and "Where Is Your Heart" as his two favorite songs from Breakaway, writing "[Clarkson] commands these two songs like a seasoned pro and directs herself in her songs the way Steven Spielberg said Barbra Streisand directs herself in her songs as if she's directing an actor in a movie."
 Dave Donnelly of Sputnikmusic compared the song to Evanescence's "My Immortal" (2003).
-(Note that two of the songwriters and producers of "My Immortal" were also involved in this track.)
 He added that Clarkson managed to take the piano-driven song in a different direction with a "stormy, hard blues vocal... avoiding the typical raised-key final chorus cliché along the way".
 Christa L. Titus of Billboard lauded the song for its absence of schmaltz factor, "only a potent, pained, grown-up anthem of gross betrayal and loss."
 She concluded her review, writing "it is time for Clarkson to return to No. 1 on the Billboard Hot 100; she has certainly become the most consistent hope for top 40 staple status."

 Critics also lauded Clarkson's vocal prowess in the song.
 Pam Avoledo of Blogcritics thought that vocally, the song is Clarkson's "shining" moment.
 Tony Heywood of MusicOMH noted that in the song, Clarkson's voice is "full of vulnerability, ache and wounded pride."
 On May 15, 2007, the song was listed as one of the recipients of BMI Pop Awards.
 At the 24th ASCAP Pop Music Awards, the song was honoured with the Most Performed Songs award.
 In July 2008, BBC News reported that according to Performing Right Society, "Because of You" was the second most played song in the United Kingdom over the last five years, following Daniel Powter's "Bad Day" (2005).
 On March 5, 2013, Billboard ranked the song at number seven in its list of Top 100 American Idol Hits of All Time.
 Additionally, it also appeared at number five of Clarkson's Top 15 Biggest Billboard Hot 100 hits through the week ending April 29, 2017.